practicalli/clojure/docs/automation/index.md

 Whilst the Clojure CLI is a very extensible tool that flexibility can also add some complexity to its command line interface.

-Using a consistent set of user aliases can help manage the command line interface, however, automation tools can abstract the command line task even further to provide a consistent and simple to user experience whilst keeping the underlying flexibility.
+Automation tools abstract the command line to provide a consistent and simple user experience whilst keeping underlying flexibility.

 !!!
 HINT "Practicalli recommends make"
     A Makefile is not reliant on programming language knowledge so has no barrier to those who are unfamiliar with the Clojure language.